Flags of Elizabeth II: New Zealand

 The Queen had a personal flag in her role as Queen of New Zealand.
 It was approved for use in 1962.
 It was flown by the Queen when in New Zealand.
 The only time the flag was flown in New Zealand in the absence of the Queen, was at parades held on and in honour of her official birthday.
 The flag is the escutcheon of the arms of New Zealand in banner form, defaced with a blue roundel surrounded by a garland of roses encircling a crowned letter 'E', all in gold.

 The flag is divided into four quadrants: The first quadrant includes depicts four stars as representative of the Southern Cross constellation, as depicted on the national flag.
 The second quadrant consists of a golden fleece on a red field.
 The third quadrant contains a golden wheat sheaf on a red field.
 The final quadrant includes two crossed gold hammers on a blue field.
 The central stripe consists of three ships.
-Superimposed in the centre is a dark blue roundel bearing a Roman E surmounted by a Royal Crown within a chaplet of roses, all gold-coloured, obscuring the centre ship.
+Superimposed in the centre is a dark blue roundel bearing a Roman E surmounted by a Royal Crown within a chaplet of roses, all gold-coloured (the roundel completely obscures the central ship).

 The flag takes precedence over the New Zealand flag, and is protected under the Flags, Emblems, and Names Protection Act 1981; Section 12(1) states: "Every person commits an offence against this Act who, without the authority of Her Majesty or (as the case may require) the Governor-General, displays or exhibits or otherwise uses any representation to which this subsection applies in such a manner as to be likely to cause any person to believe that he does so under the authority, sanction, approval, appointment, or patronage of Her Majesty or the Governor-General".

 An example of the Queen's New Zealand Standard being used outside New Zealand, is at the unveiling of the New Zealand War Memorial in London, UK, by the Queen at Hyde Park in 2006.
 The Queen's Personal New Zealand Standard was flown, along with the Union Flag, and the flag of New Zealand on three separate freestanding flagpoles at the ceremony.